KimAH1999/Employee-Management-System/README.md

 ## Description

-This project was to understand how to make a management system
+This project was to understand how to make a management system and understand how all the coding workes together overall.
+I understood how mysql works and how to use starter commands and how to create a database and variables for this example management system.

 ## Table of Contents